MatthewOwens/Fall_Of_Ferald/README.md

 * jsoncpp

 ## TODO - Dialogue Grapher
-* Fix NodeView text not saving properly
-  * This is due to selectedNode not updating when a textBox is selected
+* Rewrite to be a more robust, standalone program

 ## TODO - Game
 * Rework inventory system